fewd05082017/week1/README.md

 ### Step 5 - Submit

 Once you are happy with your website (and you've done Step 4), you will send a "Pull Request".
 This process creates an alert which tells us you are "done" with your forked code and that we can review.
 We will walk through this process together at the start of class in Week 2.
-In the future, this should be done before the Tuesday class starts.
+In the future, this should be done before the Monday class starts.